 This course is designed for the liberal arts student.
-The course covers a broad spectrum of topics designed to help the student survey and develop skills that lead to an appreciation of the value and uses of mathematics.
-The course will include units on logic, problem solving and sets; counting methods and probability; statistics; financial mathematics; and different base systems.
-Other topics may be included in the course.
+The course covers a broad spectrum of topics designed to help the student develop skills that lead to an appreciation of the value and uses of mathematics.
+The course will include units on logic, problem-solving, and sets, counting methods and probability, statistics, financial mathematics, and different base systems.
+The following topics may be included, number theory, social choice and decision making, applications of logarithms, applications of mathematics in the arts, and geometry.
 (59.4 Lec.
 Hrs.)